Where To Stay In Busan | Best Areas And Hotels (2025)

 Highlights Of Gwangalli

-• View Gwangan Bridge light up at night
+• View the colourful lights of Gwangan Bridge at night

 • Cafe hop

-4. Seomyeon – Best Area To Stay In Busan On A Budget
+4. Seomyeon – Where To Stay In Busan On A Budget

 Seomyeon - best place to stay in BUSAN